Jokelab/Assertive.Docs/Language/Functions.md

 ## Nested functions
 Function definitions can be nested.
 Child functions can invoke their siblings and parent functions.
-It is not possible to invoke a child function from a parent function.
-This is useful when writing reusable scripts that require encapsulation.
+It is not possible to invoke a child function declared inside a parent function.
+This is useful when writing reusable scripts that require some level of encapsulation.
-The parent functions can be called from the calling scripts, while the child functions are hidden.
 ```assertive
 def parent
 {